-When to Visit Wineries in Newport, RI
+A Local’s Guide to the Best Wineries in Newport, RI

 Greenvale Vineyards

 Since then, the vineyard has passed to Cortlandt’s daughter, Nancy Parker Wilson.
-Her family now runs Greenvale Vineyards, and they’ve expanded the plantings to include international varieties.
+Her family now runs Greenvale Vineyards.
+And they’ve expanded the plantings to include international varieties.

 All the wines are estate grown and hand harvested.
 And they focus on low-intervention winemaking methods to bring out the natural flavors of the fruit.

-Once you’re settled in, head to the outdoor tasting bar.
-You can get a glass or build your own wine flight.
-Choose from white wines like Chardonnay, Vidal Blanc, and Albariño.
-Or red wines include Cabernet Franc and a Meritage blend (i.e., a Bordeaux-style blend).
+Greenvale makes a range of white wines like Chardonnay, Vidal Blanc, and Albariño.
+And their red wines include Cabernet Franc and a Meritage blend (i.e., a Bordeaux-style blend).

-Greenvale also make an interesting Pinot Gris Ramato.
+And if you’re into skin-contact wines, try the Pinot Gris Ramato.
 The Ramato style comes from Friuli in Northeast Italy, where the grape is known as Pinot Grigio.
 The juice spends time on the skins, giving it a coppery tint, more texture, and flavors of dried fruits.

 Newport Vineyards